Stay-at-home parent reviewing credit report on laptop at home kitchen table

 Credit-builder loans, offered by many credit unions and community development financial institutions (CDFIs), hold the loan proceeds in a savings account while you make payments.
 This builds a payment history without requiring a credit check.
 The Federal Reserve’s CDFI resource page provides a directory of eligible institutions.

-Key Takeaway: Using a secured card alongside a credit-builder loan at a CDFI addresses two of the five FICO scoring factors simultaneously — payment history and credit mix — making this the most efficient dual-track for rebuilding credit as a stay-at-home parent.
+Using a secured card alongside a credit-builder loan at a CDFI addresses two of the five FICO scoring factors simultaneously, payment history and credit mix, making this pairing the most efficient starting point for most stay-at-home parents.
 See the official FICO score factor breakdown for weighting details.

 Does a Stay-at-Home Parent Need Income to Rebuild Credit?